I’M CURIOUS BUT…

 Social Media and pop-culture have made us all believe that you have to be able to wrap yourself into a pretzel to practice yoga.
 That the practice is only physical in nature and is a quest to constantly improve and be better and to achieve some sort of hierarchy of accomplishment.

 First of all - that’s bullshit.
 The practice of yoga is so much more than postures.
-Though in these classes we use postures to help invite awareness, navigate discomfort, and challenge our perceptions.
+Yes in these classes we use the postures as a gateway to help invite awareness, navigate discomfort, and challenge our perceptions.
 And sure - there’s physical benefit such as building strength, improving mobility or flexibility over time.
+But that is not really the point of yoga.

 There is no such thing as a perfect shape or posture.
 There is no end goal or finish line.
 Maybe there are different intentions, or variations to explore... but that’s it.
 One is not better than another.
 A “peak” pose (gross language!) for you maybe easier for someone else.
 What is easy for them may be different for you.